10d9e/fhe-lwr/README.md

 **Simple Python implementation**

-Certainly!
 Let's create a Python toy example that demonstrates the basic idea.
 This is a highly simplified model and not secure by any means.
 It's only meant to illustrate the concepts discussed.
 We'll use basic integer arithmetic to simulate the encryption, homomorphic addition, and decryption processes.

 ```python
 import random